 \section{Method}

-One of the main ways to learn BWEs for BLI is the mapping method first presented in \cite{Mikolov2013exploiting} where two separate monolingual word embeddings (MWEs) are used to map one onto the other through a linear mapping.
-This approach assumes that word embedding spaces intrinsically learn the same semantic intricacies no matter the language.
-In this case it is possible to learn an isomorphism that maps the space of one language onto the other and vice versa, thus generating a BWE after training, or post-hoc.
-In the literature this is predominantly done by learning an orthogonal projection.
-Therefore the mapping based approach of \newcite{Conneau2018} which uses monolingual spaces and orthogonal projection is used in this paper as the baseline for the experiments in section \ref{sec:results}.
+Previous mapping approaches rely on the alignment of two pre-trained monolingual word embedding spaces.
+In case one of the two languages has significantly fewer resources available, this will strongly affect the resulting mapping negatively.
+This is also an issue for joint approaches because the shared token representations are biased towards the language with more training samples.
+Our approach instead leverages the high resource language to improve performance on the low-resource language.

-Our approach functions in the following way: Instead of training two separate MWEs on monolingual data the pre-trained MWE for the source language is used as a starting point to initialize the space of the low resource target language with word vectors for which correct translations are known beforehand.
-Then, training is performed on the initialized space using only monolingual data from the low resource language.
+We pre-train MWEs for the source language and use the source MWEs to initialize the space of the low resource target language.
+Using a set of initial seed pairs, the representation of a seed word in the target space is replaced with the representation of its translation (anchor points).
+Then, training is performed on the initialized space using only monolingual data from the low resource language by only updating the representation of non-seed words which are initialized randomly.